 You can configure how many times you need the information to be recorded with the minimum number of records.
 In this case that'd be the number of fridges you have (5).

 You can also set items to 'repeat' if needed in order save your teams a bunch of time (explained below).

-Single records are useful for creating long forms where data only needs to be collected once each time the task is completed.
+Forms are useful for creating long forms where data only needs to be collected once each time the task is completed.
 For example, an Accident Report Form or an audit.